andrasq/node-docs/node-cpu.md

 One contributor to blocking behavior is the JSON.stringify built-in.
 JSON string handling is relatively slow in node.
-It can be re-implemented in javascript and made non-blocking, however, at a fairly moderate overhead cost.
+It can be re-implemented in javascript and made non-blocking, however, at a fairly moderate overhead.
 See [json-simple](https://www.npmjs.org/package/json-simple) for the basic structure.

-The corresponding JSON.parse can also be a problem, but that is less easy to rewrite.
+### JSON.parse

+There are streaming JSON parser modules for nodejs, both written in JavaScript as well as C++.
+See for example [i-json](https://npmjs.org/package/i-json) (C++) and [jsonparse](https://npmjs.org/package/jsonparse) (js).
+(Note that jsonparse can enter an infinite loop when parsing strings containing non-utf8 characters.)